Nathan Guy: Political views

 Guy typically voted conservatively on social policy.
 He opposed same-sex marriage in 2005, by voting for the Marriage (Gender Clarification) Amendment Bill, which would have amended the Marriage Act to define marriage as only between a man and a woman, and in 2014, by voting against the Marriage (Definition of Marriage) Amendment Bill, a bill allowing same-sex couples to marry in New Zealand.

 Guy also opposed the End of Life Choice Bill in 2019, which regulated assisted suicide in New Zealand, and the Abortion Legislation Bill in 2020, which decriminalised abortion.

 Post-parliamentary career

 In November 2020, Guy contested but failed to win a seat on the board of New Zealand dairy co-operative Fonterra.
+He was appointed chair of Apiculture New Zealand in July 2022 and chair of the Meat Industry Association in August 2022.